liantian-cn/eso-guides/guide/0638_Aetherian_Archive.md

 > Instead of stacking at the boss, everyone should spread out, and hold block to avoid being knocked down.
 You can still cast some abilities and heals while blocking.
 >
 > Once he stands up again, go back to stacking and burning.
 Rinse repeat this, spread out blocking tactic every time he crouches down for the rest of the fight.
 >
 >
 >
+> VARLARIEL
+>
+>
+> **VARLARIEL**
+>
+> This boss as far as mechanics go are pretty simple but this can be a complete mess!
+This is the well known PUG KILLER of the trial.
+The tank should stand by the boss and taunt it, and pretty much keep her facing the tank at all times while maintaining a taunt/debuffs etc etc.
+>
+> The group should be in a large circle NOT stacking, everyone must have their own space.
+>
+> **Magic Bolt** - during the fight the boss will fire magical bolts at the person who has the aggro (this should be the tank).
+These deal moderate damage and shouldn't prove too much of a problem BUT if a dps is hit by more than one of these they will most likely die.
+>
+> **Split!** - The boss will split into 3 ghosts during the fight and each one will position themselves by the pillars around the room.
+Once they have been killed after a time, the boss will cast a huge explosion.
+The more ghosts still alive the stronger the hit.
+If no ghosts are alive you will be completely fine!
+>
+> Every explosion starts the next phase and each phase lasts 30seconds until the NEXT split.
+Each consecutive split will add one more ghost to the room.
+The maximum is 6!
+>
+> There are a couple of ways to manage this especially as new groups.
+>
+> One way is to have everyone assigned to a pillar.
+Two people per pillar EXCLUDING the reddish orange one with the mushrooms on it.
+>
+> This way every phase people know where to go, they can kill their add in twos and then any remaining, people who have finished theirs can help finish off.
+>
+> With the above being successful there will of course be one left on its own.
+>
+> Here is where your second choice comes in.
+Get your group collectively to nuke it since the others are dead and everyone can kill it fast.
+OR get back to the middle and be ready to BLOCK when the explosion happens.
+>
+> So long as the boss has minor maim on it (debuff ) leaving ONE ghost alive and blocking the explosion will NOT kill your team.
+BUT with the debuff missing and people not blocking(or using a damage shield) they will most likely die.
+>
+> So in a nut shell, 2 to a pillar, kill the ghost and come back in, OR 2 to a pillar and ignore the mushroom one, but be sure to block the boom!
+>
+> If you have an off tank by the way, they should run around taunting all of the ghosts to make sure the 'Magic Bolts' attack stays off the group (the ghosts have the same effect as the boss) and also debuff them so people can kill them faster.
+>
+> **AOE bursts** - Throughout the whole fight, the stacking and burning AND the killing of the ghosts, players will have nasty popping aoes under them.
+This is why you do NOT stack.
+You can step out of them if you can coordinate without running around like a headless chicken OR you can stand still and take heals.
+>
+> MOST important of all though, again, do NOT stack. stacking will make multiples land in the same place.
+If a dps/healer is hit by ONE at full health, they will survive, if they are hit with 2x, they WILL die!
+>
+> Watch your feet!
+>
+>
+>